Commercial property management insurance matched to your portfolio

 - Commercial CAM statement error rate

-- ~40% contain material errors
+- High rate of material errors

 - Colorado E&O mandate